boldbi/boldbi-kubernetes/helm/auto-deployment/configuration.md

 ## Auto Scaling

-By default autoscaling is enabled in Bold BI, to disable autoscaling please set `autoscaling.enabled=false`.
+By default, autoscaling is enabled in Bold BI, to disable autoscaling, please set `autoscaling.Enabled=false`.

 ```console
 autoscaling: